-- Apply DEET, insect repellant or an insecticide called Permethrin (only to be sprayed on clothing).
+- Apply DEET, insect repellant or an insecticide called Permethrin (only to be misted on clothing).

 - Check clothing and skin after time in the woods.
 Use tick medicines or collars on cats and dogs.
 Check pets frequently for ticks.

 - Create a tick-safe zone if you live in an area with ticks by removing leaf litter and brush around your home and at the edges of your lawn.